 Since its formation in 1989, Heritage has grown primarily through acquisitions of retail propane operations and, to a lesser extent, through internal growth.
-Through August 31, 1996, Heritage and the Partnership completed 33 acquisitions for an aggregate purchase price of approximately \$164 million.
-The Partnership is engaged in the sale, distribution and marketing of propane and other related products.
-The Partnership's revenue is derived primarily from the retail propane marketing business.
-The General Partner believes the Partnership is the sixth largest retail marketer of propane in the United States, based on retail gallons sold, serving more than 180,000 residential, industrial/commercial and agricultural customers in 17 states through 122 retail outlets.
-Annual retail propane sales volumes were 118.2 million.
-98.3 million and 79.7 million gallons for the fiscal years ended August 31, 1996, 1995 and 1994, respectively.
+Through August 31, 1997, Heritage and the Partnership completed 40 acquisitions for an aggregate purchase price of approximately \$179 million.
+The Partnership completed 11 of these acquisitions since going public on June 25, 1996.
+The Partnership engages in the sale, distribution and marketing of propane and other related products.
+The Partnership derives its revenue primarily from the retail propane marketing business.
+The General Partner believes that the Partnership is the seventh largest retail marketer of propane in the United States, based on retail gallons sold, serving more than 220,000 residential, industrial/commercial and agricultural customers in 23 states through 132 retail outlets.
+Annual retail propane sales volumes in gallons were 125.6 million, 118.2 million and 98.3 million for the fiscal years ended August 31, 1997, 1996 and 1995, respectively.

 The retail propane business of the Partnership consists principally of transporting propane purchased in the contract and spot markets, primarily from major oil companies, to its retail distribution outlets and then to tanks located on the customers' premises, as well as to portable propane cylinders.
 In the residential and commercial markets, propane is primarily used for space heating, water heating and cooking.
 In the agricultural market, propane is primarily used for crop drying, tobacco curing, poultry brooding and weed control.
-In addition, propane is used for certain industrial applications, including use as an engine fuel which is burned in internal combustion engines that power vehicles and forklifts and as a heating or energy source in manufacturing and mining processes.
+In addition, propane is used for certain industrial applications, including use as an engine fuel that burns in internal combustion engines that power vehicles and forklifts and as a heating source in manufacturing and mining processes.

 The retail propane distribution business is largely seasonal due to propane's use as a heating source in residential and commercial buildings.
 Historically, approximately two-thirds of the Partnership's retail propane volume and in excess of 80% of the Partnership's EBITDA is attributable to sales during the six-month peak heating season of October through March.
 Consequently, sales and operating profits are concentrated in the Partnership's first and second fiscal quarters.
-Cash flows from operations, however, are greatest during the second and third fiscal quarters when customers pay for propane purchased during the six-month peak heating season.
+Cash Flow from operations, however, is greatest during the second and third fiscal quarters when customers pay for propane purchased during the six-month peak heating season.

-Because a substantial portion of the Partnership's propane is used in the heating-sensitive residential and commercial markets, the temperatures realized in the Partnership's areas of operations, particularly during the sixmonth peak heating season, have a significant effect on the financial performance of the Partnership.
-In any given area, sustained warmer-than-normal temperatures will tend to result in reduced propane use, while sustained colder-than- normal temperatures will tend to result in greater propane use.
-Information on normal temperatures is therefore used by the Partnership in understanding how historical results of operations are affected by temperatures that are colder or warmer than normal and in preparing forecasts of future operations, which are based on the assumption that normal weather will prevail in each of the Partnership's regions.
+A substantial portion of the Partnership's propane is used in the heating-sensitive residential and commercial markets causing the temperatures realized in the Partnership's areas of operations, particularly during the six-month peak heating season, to have a significant effect on the financial performance of the Partnership.
+In any given area, sustained warmer-than-normal temperatures will tend to result in reduced propane use, while sustained colder-than-normal temperatures will tend to result in greater propane use.
+The Partnership therefore uses information on normal temperatures in understanding how temperatures that are colder or warmer than normal affect historical results of operations and in preparing forecasts of future operations, which bases the assumption that normal weather will prevail in each of the Partnership's regions.